p-11/pq-address-rs/README.md

 ## Motivation

-Sharing a post‑quantum public key over text or QR code needs:
+Sharing a post‑quantum public key needs:

 1. A **hash** of the public key for privacy and fixed length.
 2. A strong **checksum** to catch typos and errors.